 Actress and activist Olivia Wilde is a modern day renaissance woman, starring in many acclaimed film productions, while simultaneously giving back to the community.

-Wilde was born on March 10, 1984 in New York City.
+She was born on March 10, 1984 in New York City.
 Her parents are Leslie Cockburn (née Leslie Corkill Redlich) and Andrew Cockburn.
 Her mother is American-born and her father was born in London, England to an upper-class British family; he also later became a citizen of Ireland.
 Wilde is the middle child, having an older sister, Chloe Cockburn, and, a younger brother, Charlie Cockburn.
 Her ancestry includes, English, Irish, Scottish, German, and Manx.

 Wilde is a board member of the organization "Artists for Peace and Justice," which supports communities in Haiti through programs in education, health care, and dignity through the performing arts.
-She has also served as executive producer on several documentary short films, including, Sun City Picture House (2010), which is about a community in Haiti that rallies to build a movie theater after the disastrous 2010 earthquake and Baseball in the Time of Cholera (2012), which explored the cholera epidemic in Haiti.
+She has served as executive producer on several documentary short films, including, Sun City Picture House (2010), which is about a community in Haiti that rallies to build a movie theater after the disastrous 2010 earthquake and Baseball in the Time of Cholera (2012), which explored the cholera epidemic in Haiti.

-Wilde is also known for her roles in Year One (2009), TRON: Legacy (2010), Cowboys & Aliens (2011), In Time (2011), People Like Us (2012), Her (2013), Rush (2013), Drinking Buddies (2013), The Longest Week (2014), Love the Coopers (2015), and Meadowland (2015).
-She starred in HBO's rock 'n' roll drama television series Vinyl (2016).
+Wilde is known for her roles in Year One (2009), TRON: Legacy (2010), Cowboys & Aliens (2011), In Time (2011), People Like Us (2012), Her (2013), Rush (2013), Drinking Buddies (2013), The Longest Week (2014), Love the Coopers (2015), and Meadowland (2015).